IRCAD/sight/libs/io/http/README.md

 ### helper

--**Series**: defines methods to help converting data::DicomSeries to http responses and more.
+-**Series**: defines methods to help converting data::dicom_series to http responses and more.

 ## How to use it